exercism/elixir/exercises/shared/.docs/tests.md

-# Running tests in exercism
+# Running Elixir tests in exercism

-Tests are written in test files and placed in the `test` directory and implemented
+Elixir tests are written in `.exs` test files and placed in the `test` directory and implemented
 as:

 ```elixir